Bill Tilden: Sexuality and morals charges

 In both cases, he apparently sincerely believed that his celebrity and his longtime friendship with Hollywood names such as Charlie Chaplin were enough to keep him from jail.
-He therefore defended himself in court in both cases in a far less than vigorous fashion.
 After his incarceration, he was increasingly shunned by the tennis and Hollywood world.
-He was unable to give lessons at most clubs, and even on public courts, he had fewer clients.
+He was unable to give lessons at most clubs and even on public courts, he had fewer clients.
 At one point, he was invited to play at a prestigious professional tournament being held at the Beverly Wilshire Hotel; at the last moment, he was told that he could not participate.
 Chaplin allowed Tilden to use his private court for lessons to help him after the run of legal and financial problems.

 According to contemporary George Lott, a player and later tennis coach at DePaul University, and authoritative biographer Frank Deford, Tilden never made advances to players, whether other adults or his pupils.
 Art Anderson of Burbank, who took lessons from Tilden from the age of 11 and remained a lifelong loyal friend, reported that Tilden never made advances toward him.
-“Bill had all the rumors floating around about his sexuality,” Jack Kramer said.
-Questions remain if Tilden's prosecution was based on the rumors, many published, and homophobic stereotypes.
-California did not repeal its sodomy law until 1976.
-Because he lived in an era when homosexual sex was illegal and was not tolerated socially, some suspect that Tilden was a victim of the homophobic society of the era.
-More shocking than Tilden's being caught was the revelation that "sports and homosexuality were not mutually exclusive".
+"Bill had all the rumors floating around about his sexuality," Jack Kramer said.

 Death

 Tilden had been born to wealth, and he earned large sums of money during his long career, particularly in his early years on the pro tour; he spent it lavishly, keeping a suite at the Algonquin Hotel in New York City.
 Much of his income went toward financing Broadway shows that he wrote, produced, and starred in.
 The latter part of his life was spent quietly and away from his family, occasionally participating in celebrity tennis matches.
-He died in his apartment at 2025 North Argyle in Los Angeles, California.
 He was preparing to leave for the United States Professional Championship tournament in Cleveland, Ohio in 1953 when he died from heart complications at age 60.
 Tilden is buried in Ivy Hill Cemetery in Philadelphia.

 Tilden was inducted into the International Tennis Hall of Fame in Newport, Rhode Island in 1959.